osk2/yamaha-soundbar/README.md

 **multiroom_wifidirect:**
   *(boolean)* *(Optional)* Set to `True` to override the default router mode used by the component with wifi-direct connection mode (more details below).

+**uuid:**
+  *(string)* *(Optional)* Hardware UUID of the player.
+If not specified, can be read from the attibutes of the player.
+Set it manually to that value to handle cases when Home Assistant starts up without the Linkplay device being available.

 **led_off:**
   *(boolean)* *(Optional)* Set to `True` to turn off the LED on the front panel of the Arylic devices (works only for this brand).